matiob/matiob/README.md

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [buraschi.mateo@gmail.com](mailto:buraschi.mateo@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning Java
 * ⚡  I have a master's degree in sociology.

 ### Skills